 - A maximum of 1 MB file size each

 - A maximum resolution of 1024 x 768 at 75 PPI

 - Named using a “LastName_FirstName_01.jpg” format (e.g., Smith_John_01.jpg), with numbers (01, 02, 03, etc.) corresponding directly to your image script.
 In the image script, please provide title, medium, dimensions, and date for each image.

 In your letter of intent, please describe the following:

 - Tell us about your art (What is your medium?
 What is your artistic philosophy?)

 - What is your project?
-(How will you feature RHPL resources and/or venues?
-How will you engage the public?
+(How will you feature RHPL resources?
+How will you engage the public virtually?
 What workshop ideas do you have?
 Please give titles and brief descriptions.
-The Artist in Residence is required to teach 4 one-off group workshops for adults, 18+.)
+In 2021, the Virtual Artist in Residence will teach 6 one-off group workshops for adults, 18+)

-- Programming schedule will be developed in conjunction with Library staff
+- Minimum 6 hours of workshops, not including preparation time.
+Programming schedule will be developed in conjunction with library staff.

 A professional artist is someone who has developed their skills through training and/or practice; is recognized as such by artists working in the same artistic tradition; actively practices his or her art; seeks payment for his/her work; and has a history of public presentation.